Massachusetts Institute of Technology logo

 ⚙️

-MIT's largest and most renowned academic area, known for its pioneering work and research across various engineering disciplines.
+MIT's largest school, known for pioneering advancements in various engineering disciplines.

 🔬